sethmlarson/sethmlarson.dev/app/markdown/2022-02-17/wordle-stats.md

   - [How to clear data in Safari (macOS)](https://superuser.com/a/1534142)
   - [How to clear data in Safari (iOS)](https://browserhow.com/how-to-view-cache-and-clear-site-storage-in-safari-ios-ipados)
 - Ensure that you have no tabs open for "nytimes.com", close any open tabs for "nytimes.com".
 - Complete the form above by typing in the Wordle wins, losses, and streaks that you wish to import.
-"Games Played" is calculated automatically as the sum of wins and losses.
-Unfortunately I couldn't figure out how to get "Current Streak" to persist after the first game.
+"Games Played" is calculated automatically as the sum of wins and losses. **Unfortunately I can't figure out how to get "Current Streak" to persist.**
 - Acknowledge that using this tool will overwrite your Wordle stats.
 - Select "Import statistics into Wordle".
 - This should open a page on the New York Times, check that your statistics have imported correctly.